VALUABLE INSCRIPTIONS (1400 BC - 1948)

 7th Century BC - Khirbet Al Qom

-A burial inscription found in a cave at Khirbet al Kum, dated to the 7th century BC, the contents of the inscription are "To Offi Ben Netanyahu this room".
+A hebrew burial inscription found in a cave at Khirbet al Kum, dated to the 7th century BC, the contents of the inscription are "To Offi Ben Netanyahu this room".
 In the burial cave another inscription was found dedicated to one of the sons of Netanyahu.

 OPHEL OSTRACON